 If you need supportive evidence to prove keyword cannibalization is in action, you can check your ranks and spot cases when multiple pages are ranking for the same queries.
 Next, you should find out whether the pages hurt each one’s ranking.

 Briefly, you will be looking for multiple pages ranking quite low for the same query in the SERPs and changing their positions frequently.

 This task may look somewhat complicated unless you have a ranking tool for it, for example, Rank Tracker.

 Step 1.
 Find multiple pages ranking for the same keyword.

 You may have decided that certain pages should rank for your target keyword.
 But Google may decide otherwise.
 It may see other pages as relevant to the query in addition to your landing page.
-Rank Tracker will help you discover such situations.
+The keyword cannibalization tool will help you discover such situations.

 Getting back to the point where we started, not all cases of multiple pages ranking for the same keyword will be about cannibalization.
 Most often, they will be enriched results that make your site stand out on the SERP.
 This often happens in the first top 10 positions.

 Instead, we need to focus on underperforming pages which you want to get into the top 10.
 If your pages compete with each other, they will rank low and even flip-flop positions for the same keyword.